apache/nuttx/configs/metro-m4/README.txt

     configuration options still need to be verified.
 Unverified SERCOM USART, SPI, I2C, Port configuration, and DMA support have been added.
     I still have no hardware in hand to test.
+  2018-07-20:  Brought in the USB driver from the SAML21.
+It is the same
+    USB IP with only small differences.
+There a a few, small open issues still to be resolved.

 Serial Console
 ==============